Sir Walter Ralegh imprisoned at the Tower

 When we think of Walter Ralegh (1554-1618) a number of images come to mind – explorer, author, courtier, favourite of Elizabeth I…and prisoner.

 Ralegh was imprisoned in the Tower of London three times.
-The first was for five weeks in 1592 after he married one of Elizabeth’s ladies-in-waiting without the Queen’s permission.
-The second came at the end of Elizabeth’s life when Ralegh was held for thirteen years, 1603-16, for allegedly conspiring against her successor, James I. His final stay at the Tower began in 1618 when he was accused of deliberately inciting war between England and Spain.
+The first time was a five-week stretch in 1592, for marrying one of the Queen’s ladies-in-waiting without royal permission.
+The second came at the end of Elizabeth’s life when Ralegh was held for 13 years, 1603-16, for allegedly conspiring against her successor, James I. His final stay at the Tower began in 1618 when he was accused of deliberately inciting war between England and Spain.

 He was granted land in Dorset and Durham House in London.
 His role in shaping the expanding empire was in no small part thanks to the Royal Charter (1584) which authorised his colonisation of new lands.
-His is now famed for bringing back the ‘Virginia’ potato from the New World, although they were not widely eaten for a long time after their cultivation in Ireland.
+He is now famous for bringing back the ‘Virginia’ potato from the New World, although they were not widely eaten for a long time after their cultivation in Ireland.
 He also received a patent for wine-selling and the licensing of vinters (wine-sellers) worth at least £700 per annum; it was this patent that was to be the foundation of Ralegh’s wealth for the rest of his life.
-When Ralegh was knighted on 6 January 1585 he was appointed vice-admiral of the west, lord lieutenant of Cornwall.
+When Ralegh was knighted on 6 January 1585 he was appointed Vice-Admiral of the west, Lord Lieutenant of Cornwall.